-Using a person’s fingerprint as a means of identification is nothing new; it's been utilized for thousands of years.
+Using a person’s fingerprint as a means of identification is nothing new; it has been utilized for thousands of years.
 East Asian potters, for example, used to place their fingers on clay as it cured to show the work was theirs, and 19th Century criminologists used them to identify habitual criminals.
-It wasn’t until the 1970s that fingerprints were first used in automated technology to control physical access to buildings for instance.
+It was not until the 1970s that fingerprint technology was first used to control physical access to building, for instance.

-Fingerprint scanners perform a very basic function; it images the fingertip and compares it against information from a previously scanned fingerprint.
+Fingerprint sensors perform a very basic function; taking an image of the fingertip and comparing it against information from a previously scanned fingerprint.
 It equates the ridges and valleys of a fingerprint – which is dictated by genetics and environmental factors – against stored data.

 ktsdesign / Shutterstock

-Biometrics is one of the most swiftly growing fields in the information technology arena – it is forecast that the market will reach $23.54 billion by 2020 – with fingerprint technology predicted to remain the principal form of biometric technology.
-And it's easy to see why; the technology is cost-efficient, easily integrated, fast and highly accurate – after all, fingerprints can’t be lost, stolen or guessed, and are unique to every individual.
+Biometrics is one of the most swiftly growing fields in the information technology arena – it is forecast that the market will reach $23.54 billion by 2020 – with fingerprint sensor technology predicted to remain the principal form of biometric technology.
+It is easy to see why; the technology is cost-efficient, easily integrated, fast and highly accurate – after all, fingerprints cannot be lost, stolen or guessed, and are unique to every individual.